WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

 ## Custom Descriptor Definitions

-Custom descriptor types are defined struct types with a `describes` clause saying what other defined struct type they contain runtime type information for.
+Custom descriptor types are defined struct types with a `describes` clause saying what other defined struct type they provide runtime type information for.
 Similarly, struct types that use custom descriptors have a `descriptor` clause saying what type their custom descriptors have.